Stcroix1414/AudioAlchemy/README.md

 # AudioAlchemy - The Art of Voice Transformation

 A sophisticated Flask-based web application that provides professional-grade speech-to-text transcription, text translation, and text-to-speech synthesis with multiple AI provider support.
-AudioAlchemy combines cutting-edge AI technology with an elegant.
+AudioAlchemy combines cutting-edge AI technology with an elegant interface and easy to use design.

 ## Features